Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 ### What Are Code Reviews?

- - A code review is the task of someone who is not the author reviewing a piece of code before it is merged to the main codebase
+ - A code review is the process of getting feedback and approval from other developers on submitted code before it is merged into the main codebase.
- - A code review is an essential practice to ensure that the code is high quality, aligns with predetermined standards, contains no mistakes
+ - A code review is an essential practice for ensuring that the code meets predetermined standards, is of high quality, and is free from bugs.
  - Many companies practice different processes of how to carry out code reviews.
 Different processes depend on a number of factors such as, the level of experience of developers, specific project or regulatory requirements,and the complexity and lifecycle stage of the project, etc. Below are some different approaches:
     - Checklist-Based Reviews - where reviewers follow a predetermined list of checks to follow while reviewing code.
     - Pair Programming - involves two developers, where a developer codes and gets real-time feedback off another developer (code review) on their code.